Huygens' cycloidal pendulum: an elementary derivation: The statement of the problem

-In Fig.~\ref{Fig:Geometry.1} the geometry of the problem is shown: a point mass $m$ is sliding within a vertical plane $Oxy$ along a frictionless surface acted on by its weight $m\vettoreg$.
+$P$ is a point having mass $m$, sliding in a vertical plane $Oxy$ along a frictionless surface under the action of its weight $m\vettoreg$.
 The vector $\vettoreN$ describes the surface reaction which is directed along the surface normal, due to absence of friction.
 Symbol $\tauversore$ denotes the tangential unit vector.
 The task is to shape the surface in such a way the point motion be purely harmonic.
 To this end, Newton's law is first written

 with $\acceleration$ being the point acceleration.
 Projection of both sides of Eq.~(\ref{Eq:Equazione.1}) along the tangential direction $\tauversore$ gives at once